nikohonu/kanako-tasks/README.md

 # kanako-tasks

-This is a pomodoro timer for Timewarrior.
+kanako-task is a program that provides tools for fast time tracking with timewarrior.